NBA players’ historic push to increase turnout started by getting each other to vote

 Often, the players have been led by James.
 And with Black voter rights under assault, James has zeroed in on protecting them.
 In the weeks following the unrest sparked by the death of George Floyd, James, partnering with Kansas City Chiefs quarterback Patrick Mahomes and Olympic sprinter Allyson Felix, launched More Than A Vote, a nonprofit that combats voter suppression in the Black community.

 The coalition’s goal is to get young people to serve as poll workers in communities that lacked volunteers.
 On Wednesday, More Than A Vote announced it had attracted approximately 10,000 volunteers.
-During that night’s Finals game, President Obama showed up as a virtual fan and urged people to become poll workers, earning a shout out from James.
+During that night’s Finals game, Barack Obama showed up as a virtual fan and urged people to become poll workers, earning a shout out from James.

 James’s focus on voting has ignited his peers.
 Portland Trail Blazers guard CJ McCollum narrated a poll worker recruitment ad for More Than A Vote.
 Memphis Grizzlies second-year pro Jaren Jackson Jr. starred in a PSA that aired on BET for National Black Voter Day.
 Washington Wizards guard Bradley Beal, who had never voted before, recently joined D.C. election officials to urge other first-time voters to join him at the polls.